 David-tyler.com.
 It's the sun, as viewed from a back garden in High Wycombe: Amateur astronomer captures solar streaks in incredible detail.
 Amateur solar-photographer Dave Tyler, 71, used a 5-inch refracting telescope equipped with a hydrogen-alpha solar filterShows a 'filament' - a snapped magnetic field, appearing to give the sun a facial expression By Mark Prigg Published: 11:24 GMT, 22 March 2013 | Updated: 12:24 GMT, 25 March 2013.

+Faint 'Red Arcs' Spotted Over Europe.
+Glowing red arcs invisible to the naked eye have now been detected high above most of Europe using advanced cameras pointed at the sky.
 When streams of high-energy, charged particles come rushing from the sun to batter Earth, they cause what are called geomagnetic storms.
 These events are disruptions in the magnetosphere, the part of Earth's atmosphere dominated by the planet's magnetic field.
 The most dramatic effects of these storms are giant, bright auroras in Earth's polar regions, but the tempests result in other striking consequences as well, such as faintly glowing red arcs high up in the ionosphere.

 This is the electrically charged part of Earth's atmosphere, stretching from about 50 to 370 miles (85 to 600 kilometers) above the Earth.
 The arcs give off a very specific wavelength of red light, but are too faint to see with the naked eye.
 Scientists had thought there was too much light pollution over Europe for the dim, red arcs to be visible.
 STUNNING images reveal the sun's most powerful solar flare of the year.
-Flare caused temporary radio blackout on EarthClassed as 'mid-level' flare by NasaFlares expected to increase as sun moves towards its solar maximum later this year By Mark Prigg Published: 13:59 GMT, 12 April 2013 | Updated: 17:47 GMT, 12 April 2013 Nasa has released these stunning images of the Sun which show the biggest solar flare of the year.
+Flare caused temporary radio blackout on EarthClassed as 'mid-level' flare by NasaFlares expected to increase as sun moves towards its solar maximum later this year By Mark Prigg Published: 13:59 GMT, 12 April 2013 | Updated: 17:47 GMT, 12 April 2013.

+Three years of solar activity in three minutes - Nasa timelapse.
+The sun gets the X-Factor: Most powerful 'X-class' solar flares of 2013 erupt from surface.
 Flares are first to be classified as 'X Class', the most intense, of 2013Spewed particles out at a staggering 745 miles per second - the equivalent of 4.32 million miles per hour By Mark Prigg Published: 13:17 GMT, 14 May 2013 | Updated: 15:19 GMT, 14 May 2013 This is the jaw-dropping moment the sun experiences one of its largest solar storms of the year as particles are blasted out at 1,200 miles per second.

 The massive coronal hole - a dark, low density region of the sun’s outermost atmosphere - covered a quarter of the sunSpotted by the SOHO spacecraft, coronal holes contain little solar material, have lower temperatures and appear much darker than their surroundingsScientists are studying the holes to learn more about space weather, that could one day affect life on Earth By Sarah Griffiths Published: 15:26 GMT, 29 July 2013 | Updated: 23:08 GMT, 29 July 2013.

+Sun's Magnetic Field to Reverse: What It Means.
+The sun's magnetic field, which spans the solar system, is just months away from flipping, observatory measurements show.
+"This change will have ripple effects throughout the solar system," solar physicist Todd Hoeksema of Stanford University said in a statement.
+'Giant hole' in sun spotted by spacecraft.
 The sun as you've never seen it before: Stunning images reveal the tumultuous inner and outer workings of our star.
 Amazing images of solar flares are captured by an amateur photographer in his garden.
 Dave Tyler, from a village near High Wycombe in Buckinghamshire used a five inch refracting telescope with specialist filters to take the images72-year-old captured violent solar flares and spots on the sun’s surface, which is 5,505°C and 93million miles (150million km) away from EarthThe images show solar flares as the sun goes through its ‘solar maximum’ – a period when it is most active that occurs approximately every 11 years By Sarah Griffiths Published: 12:23 GMT, 18 March 2014 | Updated: 14:43 GMT, 18 March 2014 Most people are content with spotting birds and butterflies in their garden.